 Another man pleads guilty in huge Mississippi pharmacy fraud

-Glenn Doyle Beach of Sumrall pleaded guilty Tuesday in federal court in Hattiesburg to one count of conspiracy to commit health care fraud and one count of conspiracy to commit money laundering and tax evasion.
+Glenn Doyle Beach of Sumrall pleaded guilty Tuesday before U.S. District Judge Keith Starrett in Hattiesburg to one count of conspiracy to commit health care fraud and one count of conspiracy to commit money laundering and tax evasion.

-Prosecutors say Beach and others bribed health care providers to prescribe handcrafted high-dollar medications that were generally unnecessary.
+Beach, 46, was an owner and manager of Advantage Pharmacy.
+Prosecutors say pharmacists there concocted recipes for pain or scar creams that they would make by hand.
+Such compounded medications are typically tailored to the needs of an individual patient.
+But in this case, pharmacists tailored them for maximum reimbursement, using expensive ingredients "without regard to the individual needs of the patients," prosecutors said.

+Starrett on Tuesday also sentenced former Advantage Pharmacy marketing representative Jay Schaar of Biloxi to 27 months in prison for his role in the scheme.
+Starrett ordered Schaar to pay $2.2 million in restitution.

 He's scheduled for sentencing on July 2.